Duties of an executor – an executor’s checklist

 According to the Canadian Bar Association, “The executor gathers up the estate assets, pays the deceased’s debts, and divides what remains of the deceased’s estate among the beneficiaries.”

-Acting as an executor can be very challenging.
+While that is accurate, it’s probably oversimplified. & Acting as an executor of a will can be very challenging.
 Just ask anyone who has been a executor in the past and many will tell you it can be very time consuming, emotionally draining, difficult and seem like it never ends.

 You should give this responsibility to someone knowing that the task will be time-consuming and stressful.
 Once someone begins the process of dealing with the estate assets, they are legally bound to complete the job, and can only be relieved of the responsibility by a court order.
-No one can be forced to act as the executor.
+No one can be forced to act as the executor of an estate.

 • Arrange for organ donation